JonCyberGuy/SIEM-HomeLab/README.md

 <br />
 <br />
 <p align="center">
-<b>While that is creating, which the creation will be instant, but the data won't be synced from the VM to Log Analytics for a while.
-I decide to query the Event Viewer, which should have already been synced.
+<b>While that is being provisioned, the creation will be instant, but the data won't be synced from the VM to Log Analytics for a while.
+I decided to query the Event Viewer, which should have already been synced.
 You can see in picture 1 that it is indeed showing all the logs.
-After a little while I decide to query the newly created FAILED_RDP_WITH_GEO custom log, and it is indeed showing information meaning that the VM and Log Analytics as synced and is sending/receiving data.</b><br/>
+After a little while I decided to query the newly created FAILED_RDP_WITH_GEO custom log, and it is indeed showing information meaning that the VM and Log Analytics as synced and is sending/receiving data. </b><br/>
 </p>

 ![Security_Event_4625](https://user-images.githubusercontent.com/108043108/225425000-75d4b1ae-fa60-48a4-af30-8fc5ab52cb8f.JPG)